 A GIA Diamond Explained

-‘GIA diamond’ is how jewelers refer to stones which GIA has already graded.
+‘GIA diamond’ is how jewelers refer to stones that GIA has already graded.
 It’s important to also know who GIA is: It’s an independent NPO involved in various gem related tasks:

 - Educating professional in the industry